abn-illia-lebid/abn-meetup/README.md

 Break the code!
 Break the application!
 Introduce an unexpected change!
 Do whatever you can to fool your tests.
 Introduce chaos, and see if they can catch it.

-Were you not able to do it?
+Were you not able to deceive them?
 Well, then you can trust your tests.

 ## Integration with the pipeline